 An automated collection uses selection conditions to automatically include matching products.
-You can define as many selection conditions as you want.
+You can add up to 60 selection conditions.
 You can also specify whether products need to meet all of the conditions or any of the conditions to be included in the collection.
 When you add a new product that matches the selection conditions for a collection, the product is automatically added to the collection.

 Automated collections are usually preferred because, after you set up the conditions, future products are added automatically.
 You can save a lot of time by using automated collections if you have a large selection of products or if you have seasonal or rotating inventories.
 For example, suppose that you run an apparel store.
 If you tag all your products with a seasonal tag, such as